 February is a special month for many reasons.
 It is the shortest month of the year.
 We all know that February is also a very romantic month.
 February 14th is known worldwide as Valentines Day.

 It is also the only month of the year which adds an extra day every four years.
-Every four years is a leap year which means that February has 29 days rather that it’s usual 28 days.
+Every four years is a leap year which means that February has 29 days in some years rather that it’s usual 28 days.

-February 2016 is a leap year which means that this February there are 29 days.
-February also takes on an extra special meaning in Ireland during a leap year.
+February takes on an extra special meaning in Ireland during a leap year. (the next one is 2020!)
 On the 29th of February in Ireland women get down on one knee and ask someone to marry them according to an old Irish tradition.

 This tradition is known as ‘Ladies Privilege’ and the tradition in Ireland has its origins in the legends of Ireland’s saints: St Patrick and St Bridget.
 According to legend, St Bridget convinced St Patrick that women should have the right to propose.
 Patrick refused but later agreed that women could propose every seven years.
 St. Bridget convinced him to change this number to every four years and the tradition was established.